RTEMS/rtems-docs/develenv/directory.rst

     This directory contains the source code for the*RTEMS POSIX 1003.1 Compliance Guide*.

 ``${RTEMS_ROOT}/doc/posix_users/``
-    This directory contains the source code for the*RTEMS POSIX API User’s Guide*.
-It is important to note that RTEMS’ support for POSIX is a combination of functionality provided by RTEMS and the Newlib C Library so some functionality is documented by Newlib.
+    This directory contains the source code for the*RTEMS POSIX API User's Guide*.
+It is important to note that RTEMS' support for POSIX is a combination of functionality provided by RTEMS and the Newlib C Library so some functionality is documented by Newlib.